ART PRACTICE

 Sculpture · Installation · Series of exemplars

-E sia is an installation conceived for the exhibition Blue.
-The Foundations of the Spirit, presented in San Giovanni Rotondo on the occasion of the Jubilee.
-The work takes the form of an infiorata composed of blue flowers, conceived as a temporary, site-specific intervention that activates a direct relationship between space, color, and presence.
+E sia is a temporary installation conceived for the exhibition Blue.
+The Foundations of the Spirit in San Giovanni Rotondo, on the occasion of the Jubilee.
+The work takes the form of an infiorata composed of blue flowers.

-The installation enters into dialogue with the research of Yves Klein, particularly with his use of blue as an immaterial space and as a threshold between the visible and the invisible.
-In E sia, color is not applied but embodied in living matter, restoring a temporal and vulnerable dimension that stands in contrast to any notion of permanence.
+The installation establishes a dialogue with the research of Yves Klein, particularly with blue understood as an immaterial threshold between the visible and the invisible.
+Here, color is embodied in living matter, emphasizing temporality and transformation.

 Materials